How do we identify and assess children with SEND?

 Slow progress and low attainment will not automatically mean a pupil is recorded as having SEN.

 Teachers do not diagnose conditions.

-If progress is not being made after three cycles of plan do review, then either other interventions are implemented or a referral is made to an outside agency such as an LSAT from Severndale Outreach, SALT, Educational Psychologist, Occupational Therapist, Sensory Inclusion, CAMHs.
+If progress is not being made, then either other provisions or interventions are implemented or a referral is made to an outside agency such as an LSAT from Severndale Outreach, SALT, Educational Psychologist, Occupational Therapist, Sensory Inclusion, CAMHs.
 Parents can also request an assessment by visiting their GP.

 Shropshire Community Health organise various health checks from Reception to Year 6.
 These include: height and weight; sight and hearing.
 The outcome of this is reported to parents/carers and school.
 Action is taken as appropriate.